nixworks/public/news/2012/11/30/index.md

 ##### Time
 ### ["Time" magazine editors announce their list of 38 contenders nominated as the 2012 Time Person of the Year, including Barack Obama, Mitt Romney, Sheldon Adelson, Malala Yousafzai, Sandra Fluke, Felix Baumgartner, Curiosity rover, Bashar Assad, Mohamed Morsi, Psy, Pussy Riot, Higgs boson, Michael Phelps, and others.
 The winner of the people's choice will be announced on 14 December. ](/news/2012/11/30/time-magazine-editors-announce-their-list-of-38-contenders-nominated-as-the-2012-time-person-of-the-year-including-barack-obama-mitt-rom.md)
-_Context: Sandra Fluke, Higgs boson, Psy, Barack Obama, Malala Yousafzai, Michael Phelps, Curiosity rover, Mohamed Morsi, Pussy Riot, Time Person of the Year, Time, Mitt Romney, Felix Baumgartner, Bashar Assad's, Sheldon Adelson_
+_Context: Sheldon Adelson, Sandra Fluke, Psy, Curiosity rover, Mohamed Morsi, Time Person of the Year, Felix Baumgartner, Time, Bashar Assad's, Barack Obama, Higgs boson, Malala Yousafzai, Pussy Riot, Michael Phelps, Mitt Romney_

 ##### Labour Party
 ### [The Labour Party wins the three by-elections held in the United Kingdom on Thursday.
 Steve Reed is elected in Croydon North, Andy McDonald in Middlesbrough and Sarah Champion in Rotherham.
 The UK Independence Party achieve second place in Middlesbrough and Rotherham, beating the Conservatives and Liberal Democrats. ](/news/2012/11/30/the-labour-party-wins-the-three-by-elections-held-in-the-united-kingdom-on-thursday-steve-reed-is-elected-in-croydon-north-andy-mcdonald-i.md)